(BA) Bachelor of Arts

 Admission criteria

-If Portuguese is taken as the major language, A Level pass (or equivalent) in Italian, French, Spanish or Portuguese or first language level fluency in Italian, French, Romanian or Spanish is required.
+- A-levels: BBB - BBC or 120 - 112 UCAS tariff points from a minimum of 2 full A-levels.
+If Portuguese is taken as the major language, an A-level pass (or equivalent) in Italian, French, Spanish or Portuguese or first language level fluency in Italian, French, Romanian or Spanish is required.

-IB: 32 points or three Higher Level certificates with 655
+- IB: 30 - 29 points or three Higher Level certificates with 555-554.

-Access to HE Diploma:15 level 3 credits at Distinction and 30 level 3 credits at Merit, depending on subject studied - advice on acceptability can be provided.
+- QAA-approved Access to HE Diploma: 6 level 3 credits at Distinction and 39 level 3 credits at Merit, depending on subject studied - advice on acceptability can be provided, email Undergraduate Admissions

 IELTS (International English Language Testing System) code

-Other English language qualifications may be acceptable so please contact us for further details.
-If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
-Please note that date restrictions may apply to some English language qualifications
+If we accept the English component of an international qualification it will be included in the academic levels listed above for the relevant countries.

-If you are an international student requiring a visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you require a Student visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.